Toys as Teaching Machines

 Also, some kind of speech elements shorter than words were considered, but it appeared that the amount of computer processing to prepare data to drive the speech synthesizer would be too time consuming, and the resulting system would be very complex.
 We needed something simple to generate the speech sounds, and a preparation system for the data that wouldn’t be too complicated to execute.

 The solution: the first linear predictive coding digital signal processor chip, the TMS5100.
 Each word was represented by a series of phonemes.
 This speech data was stored in the device’s memory (on 2 128 kilobit ROMs, at the time the largest capacity ROM in use); then when the Speak & Spell was told to say a word, the command was processed through a 4-bit microprocessor and speech synthesizer.
-Robert Phillips, a radio DJ from Dallas, was chosen to record the speech sounds, thanks to his clear, monotone voice, and according to Texas Instruments, “it marked the first time the human vocal tract had been electronically duplicated on a single chip of silicon.”
+Mitch Carr, a radio announcer from Dallas, was chosen to record the speech sounds, thanks to his clear, monotone voice, and according to Texas Instruments, “it marked the first time the human vocal tract had been electronically duplicated on a single chip of silicon.”

 “The Standard for Educational Toys”